resolve109/study-aws-sa/aws-study-guide.md

   - Works with Athena to enable SQL-based analysis without managing infrastructure
   - Provides serverless, minimal-overhead solution for analyzing data stored in S3
   - Creates schema-on-read capabilities for JSON and other semi-structured data
+- **Job Bookmarks**:
+  - Enable AWS Glue jobs to track previously processed data
+  - Avoids reprocessing old data and focuses on newly added or changed data in S3
+  - Saves time and resources by eliminating repeated work each time the job runs
+  - Increases efficiency for daily or periodic ETL jobs by only processing incremental updates

 ## Encryption and Data Protection